 We also have to:

-- consider your health condition, your safety, and what’s likely to work best for you personally
+- consider your health condition, your safety and what’s likely to work best for you personally

 - work within government legislation to fund these services (through what’s called Broader Health Cover).

-Also know that working with us won’t affect the cost of your Teachers Health cover.
+You should also know that working with us won’t affect the cost of your Teachers Health cover.
 Government legislation (there’s a lot of it!) ensures that your premiums can’t go up because you’re making claims or have a health condition.

 The bigger picture

-Here are just three examples of problems the government has identified, our approach, and the potential benefits for you:
+Here are just three examples of problems the government has identified, our approach and the potential benefits for you:

 Problem: Lack of timely information sharing across the healthcare system.

-What we do: Try to ensure the key people who are involved in your care know what’s happening to you (e.g. your GP is fully across your hospital treatment or the health program you’re enrolled in).
+What we do: Try to ensure the key people involved in your care know what’s happening to you (e.g. your GP is fully across your hospital treatment or the health program you’re enrolled in).
 That said, we’ll never share any information about you without your consent.

 Benefits: Improved quality of care, fewer preventable hospital readmissions.